 If you deleted a saved Word document just now on your PC, go to take a look at the Recycle Bin on the desktop:

 Method 2: Recover deleted or lost word documents from backup copies

 Windows provides three backup options called Backup and Restore, File History and Previous Versions.
 The backup feature on Mac is Time Machine.
 If you have set up a drive, either a computer internal hard drive or a portable drive, for backing up the copies of your files, you will be able to recover deleted or lost Word documents from the Windows backups or Mac backups.

 Solution 2: Recover deleted or lost Word documents with free data recovery software

 If you have gone though all the methods aforementioned but can't get back your deleted or lost Word documents, you can turn to professional data recovery software.

 iBoysoft Data Recovery is one of the free Office documents recovery software for Windows in the market.
 It specializes in deleted or lost Word file recovery.
-It is also capable of recovering deleted or lost data from other Micrsoft Office programs including Excel, PowerPoint, Outlook, OneNote, Access, Publisher, etc. It is a powerful tool to recover files of various formats: XLSX, PPTX, PUB, DOCX, ONE, DOC, VSDX, ASD, MPP, XLSM, XLS, etc.
+It is also capable of recovering deleted or lost PDF files in Windows 10.
+Besides, it supports recovering data from other Micrsoft Office programs including Excel, PowerPoint, Outlook, OneNote, Access, Publisher, etc. It is a powerful tool to recover files of various formats: XLSX, PPTX, PUB, DOCX, ONE, DOC, VSDX, ASD, MPP, XLSM, XLS, etc.